rjshap/AutoSharesAPI/user-guide/web-terminal/user-widgets/chart.md

 ### Exploring the Chart Widget

-In order to view the market from nearly every conceivable angle, ETNA Trader offers different chart types that stream up-to-date data.
+In order to view the market from nearly every conceivable angle, AutoShares offers different chart types that stream up-to-date data.
 From candlesticks to bar, every chart type updates data automatically as it unfolds.

 You can also choose to show a chart in four different modes: